In re Free Speech

 On February 29, 2012, WyLiberty filed an Advisory Opinion Request (AOR) with the FEC to determine whether the speech of Free Speech is within its regulatory purview.
 (Click here to download the Request.)

 On April 12, 2012, WyLiberty counsel Benjamin Barr attended an open meeting with the FEC commissioners to discuss the AOR and the FEC’s proposed draft opinions (Draft A and Draft B).
-Audio of this segment of the meeting is available here (right click and select “save target as”) or stream audio here:
+Audio of this segment of the meeting is available here.

 On April 26, 2012, the FEC issued a third draft opinion (Draft C).
 Benjamin Barr and Steve Klein attended a second open meeting at the FEC.
 The Commission brought Drafts B and C to a vote, and each failed by a vote of 3-3.
-Audio of this segment of the meeting is available here (right click and select “save target as”) or stream audio here:
+Audio of this segment of the meeting is available here.

 On May 8, 2012, the FEC issued Advisory Opinion 2012-11, a compromise opinion (approved 6-0) that concludes two of Free Speech’s advertisements constitute express advocacy, four do not, but five could not be agreed upon.
 Furthermore, two of Free Speech’s donation requests would not be soliciations for contributions, but the remaining two could not be agreed upon.
 So, with the FEC unable to apply the law to roughly half of Free Speech’s messages, the FEC could not determine whether or not Free Speech must register and report as a political committee in order to speak.
 This concludes the advisory opinion process for Free Speech.